cardano-foundation/CIPs/CIP-1694/README.md

 | 5.
 Protocol parameters changes | The changed parameters                                                                                                                                                                          |
 | 6.
 Treasury withdrawal         | A map from stake credentials to a positive number of Lovelace                                                                                                                                   |
 | 7.
 Info                        | None                                                                                                                                                                                            |
+PV is the full constitution also provided somehow for 3?

 > **Note**
 > The new major protocol version must be precisely one greater than the current protocol version.